Houston Attorneys for Accidents On Barges

 The Law Governing Barge Workers

-Under the Merchant Marine Act of 1920 a/k/a the Jones Act, injured barge workers are entitled to receive maintenance and cure benefits.
+Under the Merchant Marine Act of 1920, also known as the Jones Act, injured barge workers are entitled to receive maintenance and cure benefits.
 That is your employer must pay for the cost to maintain housing and for your medical care when you are injured while aboard a vessel until you are fit for duty or you have reached maximum medical improvement.
 Furthermore, if your employer was negligent, it can also provide compensation for pain and suffering and other economic and non-economic losses suffered due to your injury.

 Seaworthiness of the Barge